Rafael Devers Player Props: Red Sox vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is 27th in MLB with a collective 7.8 strikeouts per nine innings.

-- The Guardians' 3.81 team ERA ranks eighth across all MLB pitching staffs.
+- The Guardians have the eighth-ranked team ERA among all MLB pitching staffs (3.83).

-- Guardians pitchers combine to surrender 59 home runs (one per game), the seventh-fewest in baseball.
+- Guardians pitchers combine to allow 59 home runs (one per game), the fifth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.